emmahewson/mp1_batala_bangor/README.md

 During testing on an Apple iPhone SE I discovered that the date input styling wasn't working correctly and the input box didn't match the styling of the others.
 In order to fix this bug I changed the input type to 'text' as I this would allow the styling to render properly and also give the user more flexibility about what data they enter if, for example, the event ran over multiple days.
 This solution worked well in this situation but a solution to the cause of the problem would need further investigation should I need to use a date input in the future.

-### Booking Form - Submit Button on Mobile
+#### **Booking Form - Submit Button on Mobile**

 <details><summary>Screenshot</summary>
 <img src="assets/images/readme/bugs-submit-mobile.jpg">
 </details>

 During testing on an Apple iPhone SE I discovered that the SUBMIT text had disappeared from the button.
+This was tricky to diagnose as it was only appearing on my mobile device, not on dev tools.
+I attempted a variety of fixes including changing the z-index.
+I fixed this issue by giving the SUBMIT button text an explicit colour, as I discovered the text was there but was displaying in white, so it was invisible against the white background.

-### Booking Form - Broken Logo
+#### **Booking Form - Broken Logo**

 <details><summary>Screenshot</summary>
 <img src="assets/images/readme/bugs-logo-broken.jpg">